crypticpy/GrantScope2/README.md

 - **Predefined Questions**: Users can select from a set of predefined questions relevant to each chart or analysis, guiding them in uncovering key insights and patterns.
 - **Custom Questions**: Users have the flexibility to ask their own questions related to the data, leveraging the power of natural language processing to obtain meaningful responses.
 - **Focused Insights**: The AI provides focused and relevant insights based on the specific chart or analysis being viewed, avoiding confusion between different sections of the dashboard.
+- **Chat Streaming**: Experimental streaming chat experience that provides real-time responses with a cancel option for better user experience.

 ### Detailed Analysis Tools
 - **Univariate Analysis**: Perform detailed statistical analysis on numeric columns to understand the distribution, variability, and central tendencies of grant amounts and other numerical data points.